-- 3.5.1 Identify system users, processes acting on behalf of users, or devices. - 3.5.2 Authenticate (or verify) the identities of those users, processes, or devices, as a prerequisite to allowing access to organizational systems.
+- 3.5.1 Identify system users, processes acting on behalf of users, and devices. - 3.5.2 Authenticate (or verify) the identities of users, processes, or devices, as a prerequisite to allowing access to organizational systems.

-- 3.5.3 Use multifactor authentication 22 for local and network access 23 to privileged accounts and for network access to non-privileged accounts. - 3.5.4 Employ replay-resistant authentication mechanisms for network access to privileged and non-privileged accounts. - 3.5.5 Prevent reuse of identifiers for a defined period. - 3.5.6 Disable identifiers after a defined period of inactivity. - 3.5.7 Enforce a minimum password complexity and change of characters when new passwords are created. - 3.5.8 Prohibit password reuse for a specified number of generations. - 3.5.9 Allow temporary password use for system logons with an immediate change to a permanent password. - 3.5.10 Store and transmit only cryptographically-protected passwords. - 3.5.11 Obscure feedback of authentication information.
+- 3.5.3 Use multifactor authentication 22 for local and network access 23 to privileged accounts and for network access to non-privileged accounts. - 3.5.4 Employ replay-resistant authentication mechanisms for network access to privileged and non-privileged accounts. - 3.5.5 Prevent reuse of identifiers for a defined period.